 Additional information regarding these programs may be obtained on the Iowa Department of Economic Development website.

 Remitting the Tax

 Several payment options are offered through EasyPay Iowa.

 A withholding agent who fails to withhold and pay to the Department any money required to be withheld and paid is personally, individually and corporately liable to the State of Iowa.
 If this occurs, the amount of withholding may be assessed against the withholding agent in the same manner as is used to assess personal or corporate income tax.

 Visit our Penalty and Interest page for more information.

 Verified Summary Report

 All withholding agents are required to submit a completed Verified Summary of Payments Report (VSP) by January 31.
 This covers the Iowa income tax withholding payments made in the prior calendar year.
-The VSP is submitted online through eFile & Pay or by touch-tone telephone.
-Paper VSPs can be found at the following link: Withholding Tax Forms
+The VSP is submitted online through eFile & Pay.
+Withholding Tax Forms can be found here.

 W-2s, W-2Gs, & 1099s

 - For tax year 2017, beginning in 2018: